orassayag/temperature-city-displayer/README.md

-# Temperature city displayer
+# Temperature City Displayer

 Built in November 2018.
-React.js application with API call to https://home.openweathermap.org/ to display random cities temperature.
+A React.js application with API call to https://home.openweathermap.org/ to display random cities temperature.

 ## Getting Started